aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/30_install_application.md

 ### 💥 **TECHNICAL NOTE**

-The [start-k8.sh](https://github.com/dt-alliances-workshops/aws-modernization-dt-orders-setup/tree/main/app-scripts) script automates a number of `kubectl` commands:
+The <a href="https://github.com/dt-alliances-workshops/aws-modernization-dt-orders-setup/tree/main/app-scripts" target="_blank">start-k8.sh</a> script automates a number of `kubectl` commands:

 1. Create a namespace called `staging` where all these resources will reside
 1. Grant the Kubernetes default service account a viewer role into the `staging` namespace